bertmiller/pm/README.md

 <br> A fork of the Geth client dubbed MEV-Geth modified to accept Flashbots transaction bundles and to compare Flashbots blocks to regular blocks.

 [/mev-geth-demo](https://github.com/flashbots/mev-geth-demo)
-<br> Launches an MEV GETH node, and shows how a miner may profit from it by accepting MEV bundles
+<br> Launches an MEV GETH node, and shows how a miner may profit from it by accepting MEV bundles.

 [/mev-relay-js](https://github.com/flashbots/mev-relay-js)
 <br> The code for the entrypoint searchers send their Flashbots bundles to and miners connect to in order to receive bundles.
 Includes an example of a a reverse proxy that a miner can run.

 [/ethers-provider-flashbots-bundle](https://github.com/flashbots/ethers-provider-flashbots-bundle)
-<br> Flashbots provider for ethers.js
+<br> An ethers.js provider used to interact with Flashbots.

 [/web3-flashbots](https://github.com/flashbots/web3-flashbots)
-<br> Flashbots provider for web3.py
+<br> A web3.py provider used to interact with Flashbots.

 [/simple-arbitrage](https://github.com/flashbots/simple-arbitrage)
 <br> An example arbitrage bot that uses Flashbots.

 [/mev-inspect-rs](https://github.com/flashbots/mev-inspect-rs)
-<br> The Rust codebase of the inspectors we run to scrape Ethereum data we use in MEV-Explore.
+<br> The Rust codebase of the tools, dubbed "inspectors," we run to scrape Ethereum data we use in MEV-Explore.

 [/mev-explore-public](https://github.com/flashbots/mev-explore-public)
 <br> All things MEV-Explore: report bugs, request features by opening an issue and start a discussion in the discussion tab.